maboroshin/translation/TranslationPlatform.md

 In this case, the change history is increased.
 However Weblate only displays 10 logs including comments on each string page.
 I need to open each string page to comment, It's dozen pages.
 Thus, Weblate is not suitable for wide-ranging discussion.
 When I tried to move the discussion to GitHub, the GitHub developers told me to go back to Weblate.

 Thus for a long time, the Japanese translation of "About" remained the same "About".
 And, New contributors have registered broken Japanese.
 Developers cannot select experienced participants.
 Only the last edit will remain.
 If trolls are involved, the quality of the translation will be lowered.

+( I have requested improvements to increase the number of logs.
+It has improved. : Add view for all string level changes https://github.com/WeblateOrg/weblate/issues/8254 )

 ## Code of Conduct for Translation Platforms
 Code of Conduct relates to the suspension of vandalism.
 With the exception of Weblate, they have terms that prohibit personal attacks and harassment.
 The [Contributor Covenant](https://www.contributor-covenant.org/) has been deployed in over 100,000 open source projects.
 It advocates welcoming and constructive guideline for people to form cooperative relationships.
 We find commonality below.